 “What happens if you don’t fix that?”

-Purpose: Create sales urgency by reminding the prospect that every second this problem remains, the costs continue to build.
+Purpose: Build urgency in your sales pitch by reminding the prospect that every second this problem remains, the costs continue to grow.

 “Why would you want to move forward now rather than later?”